How did you meet?

 After characterization, we started the challenging part of sketching everything.
 We really tried to hit our way towards everything Sharona and Ran had in their minds while branding the visibility Karma Kollective, user experience, and design of the site.
 It was important to honor the artwork as well as the artists, and create a website that was both an experience and a place for inspiration.
 We worked hard to learn what is happening in the field, create a balance between design and content, and reach the right dosages that will make users want more of everything: the artwork, the content, and the overall experience.
 For us, this is a perfect balance, and this is something that we have achieved slowly but surely, with deep understanding and belief in what we were doing.

 Sharona- who knows what she wants.
 It’s very fun to work with people like Sharona and Ran, they’re true perfectionists and it just made us bring out the most of ourselves.
 Every time they liked our work- we could be sure of it and felt that we were doing well.

 Sharona, as well as working with people who bring interesting content, vision, and ambition.
 Sharona and Ran reminded us of our own journey and process of setting up the studio and it simply made us feel fortunate and fortified in our own way.

 Everyone.
 We believe that we can- and must- learn from everything and everyone who comes along the way, everyone has something to give, we just need to notice.

 How did you choose the name and logo for your studio- DanielveNir?

 After dozens of days trying to come up we a name – we thought of just naming our studio our own names, after all, that’s really who we are, and who we are is this studio.
-The logo is taken from the Mediterranean blue eye against the evil eye (and we are Mediterranean) which eye symbolizes the watching eye that is always open to see, watch and learn (and our mission is to watch, see and learn).
+The logo is taken from the Mediterranean blue eye against the evil eye (and we are in there Mediterranean) which eye symbolizes the watching eye that is always open to see, watch and learn (and our mission is to watch, see and learn).

 What is your favorite item in the studio?